Contact us at: 662-234-6819 or at email@example.com

 Informed by scholarship, data and over 30 years of practice-based evidence in community building, advocacy and public policy, our firm offers a learning journey to organizations seeking to make the greatest collective impact on creating inclusive, trusting and humane work and social environments.
 We believe that strengthening civil society is the path to achieving sustainable equity, especially for the most vulnerable populations.
 Our approach is an antidote to inequality, a prevention for extremism, and transformative experience based on self-reflection and authentic and meaningful connections that reset biased attitudes and mindsets and alter discriminatory behaviors based on changing interpersonal and public conditions that undergird inequality and separation.
 At its core, our work is about creating a culture of connection and truth-telling for transformation in all areas of difference.

-Susan Glisson is the founding director of the William Winter Institute for Racial Reconciliation, internationally recognized civil rights and social justice center.
+Susan Glisson was the founding director of the William Winter Institute for Racial Reconciliation, an internationally recognized civil rights and social justice center.
 In that capacity, Dr. Glisson created and launched an innovative community building and equity process called the Welcome Table, named after a stirring freedom song from the Civil Rights Movement.
 Charles Tucker, MFA, joined the Winter Institute in 2009 as associate director and helped refine the process to its current form.

 While Mississippi has broken both of our hearts, it has also given us strength and wisdom.
 We are grounded in the lessons and mentorship of grassroots leaders who helped topple segregation and built moments of Beloved Community in the heart of the Closed Society.
 That training has taken us from Mississippi across the nation and now includes international learning partners in Belfast, Northern Ireland, and South Africa.